-To seize the moment and set a trajectory for what is already a very successful university, the provost will embrace the central Catholic, Jesuit mission and values of the institution.
-Possessing an earned terminal degree and a record of scholarship and teaching meriting an appointment to the Loyola faculty at the rank of professor, the provost will demonstrate a deep understanding of the current issues in higher education and a track record of successfully implementing change in response to cultural, political and social forces.
-The successful candidate will have a deep appreciation for the business fundamentals of the University while prioritizing student learning, faculty scholarship, staff productivity and diversity.
-Strategic planning experience is highly desirable, as is experience in a highly complex, geographically distributed higher education environment.
-Of greatest import is a leadership style that emphasizes communication, accessibility, collaboration and decisiveness that are critical to leading the academic enterprise during a time of growth and change.
+The Provost will capitalize on this moment and set aspirational strategic goals at what is already a very successful university.
+In order to do so, the Provost must embrace the Catholic, Jesuit traditions and values of the institution and its mission to expand knowledge in the service of humanity through learning, justice, and faith.
+The Provost will demonstrate a deep understanding of the current issues in higher education and have a demonstrated track record of successfully implementing change in response to economic, political, and social forces.
+The successful candidate will have extensive experience with balancing the business fundamentals of a complex university while prioritizing student success, academic excellence, staff productivity, and diversity and inclusion.
+Strategic planning experience is highly desirable, as is experience in a highly complex, geographically distributed higher education environment that includes a major health sciences division.
+Of greatest importance is a leadership style that emphasizes communication, accessibility, collaboration, and decisiveness that are critical to leading the academic enterprise during a time of growth, change, and aspiration.

 Loyola University Chicago is an Equal Opportunity / Affirmative Action employer with a strong commitment to hiring for our mission and diversifying our faculty and staff.
 All qualified applicants will receive consideration for employment without regard to race, color, religion (except where religion is a bona fide occupational qualification for the job), national origin, sex, age, disability, marital status, sexual orientation, gender identity, protected veteran status or any other factor protected by law.